jessedp/tablo-tools-electron/README.md

 ## Run

-Hopefully it finds its way into a place you normally click to run stuff and you do that.
+Hopefully after install it finds its way into a place you normally click to run stuff and you then do that.

-Start the app in the `dev` environment.
-This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process:

 # Development
-You probably don't care about this.
+You probably don't care about anything below here.

 #### Packaging